Last Updated on April 15, 2023 by The Filtery

 It’s not biodegradable, and like the other types of plastic, PU also releases VOCs when it’s heated.

-The Pros: Recycled plastic is obviously a much more eco-friendly option than virgin plastic since it helps to keep pollution out of our landfills and waterways, while also decreasing the fossil fuels and non-renewable resources need to create virgin products.
-There are a LOT of backpacks made from recycled plastic on the market these days!
+The Pros: Backpacks made from recycled polyester and other recycled materials tend to be a more eco-friendly option than virgin plastic since it helps to keep pollution out of our landfills and waterways, while also decreasing the fossil fuels and non-renewable resources need to create virgin products.
+There are a LOT of backpacks made from recycled water bottles on the market these days!

 The Cons: Many products that are made from recycled plastic are made with mixed plastics, which means it’s often difficult to know exactly what kind of plastic is used.
 With recycled plastic, there is a lot of potential for contamination of BPA, phthalates, other endocrine disruptors, and VOCs.